 Finding a good liquidity provider depends on a number of factors.
 Depending on their market outlook, market makers will make a two-way price, bid-offer to a counterparty, who is at liberty to lift or hit that price.

 “LXCapital connects brokers easily with over a dozen reputable global market makers”, says Natalia Vizir, Chief of Revenue at Leverate.
 “Many brokers fear being ripped off in the bid-offer price.
 LXCapital allows the broker not to be dependent on one LP alone.
-The system is configured to match the best ask and bid prices, to provide our brokers with the lowest spreads, starting at 0.2 pips for major pairs.”
+The system is configured to match the best ask and bid prices, to provide our brokers with the lowest spreads, starting at 0.2 pips for major pairs.
+The advantage of having a company like Leverate as a mediator is our strong bargaining power with these liquidity providers.
+This allows us to provide competitive rates even for very high-volume orders “.

 But the quality of a liquidity provider is not judged solely by its low spreads.
 Other factors that should determine your choice of LP include their commitment to a “tight price”.
 Depending on the market, clients will expect a standard bid-offer spread (or “bid-ask” in US markets) on each price.